-Who is my customer and what do they want?
+Who is this assessment for and what do they want?
 What can be analyzed versus safely ignored?
 When is information relevant versus not relevant?

 Scope is...
 Informed by the question or decision posed by a customer Decided by agreement between analysts and customers